June 30, 2021 #Berlin #Geneva #Swimming #Public Space #Switzerland

 In my version of the internet, I’ve been witnessing a lot of discussions about the use of public space by private property (be it parked cars or houses), but we seldom talk about waterways in the city and how those are inaccessible for the greater public—either because they’re used for shipping, industry, or simply because they’re too polluted to swim in.
 When I see a body of water in the city, I don’t even consider it for any sort of sports, simply because I’ve grown up with the idea that it’s decorative at best.

-Of course it hasn’t always been that way, and it doesn’t have to be: Back in the 1920s, Berlin was running a number of public swimming pools right on the Spree river—the one in Lichtenberg right next to a local heating plant that warmed the water during the colder months.
+Of course it hasn’t always been that way, and it doesn’t have to keep being that way: Back in the 1920s, Berlin was running a number of public swimming pools right on the Spree river—the one in Lichtenberg sat right next to a local heating plant which warmed the water during the colder months.
 It wasn’t until 1925 that swimming was officially banned because of declining water quality.
-Today, swimming still isn’t allowed—the reason being that the river is considered a federal water way and therefore not up to the city to regulate, while the Berlin canalization system frequently floods and empties into the river.
+Today, swimming still isn’t allowed—the reason being that the river is considered a federal water way and therefore not up to the city to regulate.
+To make matters worse, during heavy rainfall the city’s sewage system tends to overflow and empty into the river.

 To my surprise, there are actually a number of proposals to bring back swimming in the city, notably a project that would open up a side arm of the Spree to swimming right in the city center, relying on a biological filtration system of plants to be placed at the entrance of the canal.

-It’s controversial, mostly because of the associated costs and since many people can’t picture half-naked swimmers in between the city’s historic facades, but for me, it’s a reconsideration of public space that long overdue.
-After all, the the publicly accessible river in Geneva felt already like a piece of Berlin.
+It’s controversial, mostly because of the associated costs and also because many people can’t picture half-naked swimmers in between the city’s historic facades.
+For me, it’s a reconsideration of public space that’s long overdue.
+After all, the publicly accessible river in Geneva already felt like it belonged to Berlin.